Randomization API Testing of Filter Handler in Postman

 1. Decide which parameters we need to collect for filtering request

-According to the documentation the filter handler can accept a lot of parameters, but we will limit ourselves to a few:
+According to the documentation, the filter handler can accept a lot of parameters, but we will limit ourselves to a few:

 http://{host}/rds/api/query/{catalogId}/{productId}/select?collimit={number}&count={boolean}&format={id}&inject={boolean}&limit={number}&metadata={boolean}&where={query}

-2. Understand how to collect that parameters
+2. Understand how to collect those parameters

 catalogId